 Investors often confuse this with the accumulation period.
 This is the period in which you receive the pension after retiring.
-For instance, if one receives the pension from the age 60 to age 75, the payment period will be 15 years.
+For instance, if one receives a pension from the age of 60 to age 75, the payment period will be 15 years.
 Most funds keep this separate from accumulation period, though some funds allow partial/full withdrawals during accumulation periods too.

 Surrendering one’s pension plan before maturity is not a smart move even after paying the required minimum premium.
 This results in the investor losing every benefit of the plan, including the assured sum and life insurance cover.